pmcilwaine/pmcilwaine.github.io/_posts/2019-08-01-understanding-rest.md

 comments: true
 ---

-As a developer you will probably have heard of the term REST, and after thinking about having some understanding of what REST is, you’ve created your own API labelled it RESTful and had clients developed to use it.
-But is what you really developed actually REST under its definition or something else?
+As a developer you may have heard of the term REST, you may have worked with or created an API that was called RESTful.
+However was it actually REST or was it missing some requirements?
+Below I will walk through what REST is to the best of my knowledge.

-## What is REST
+## What is REST?
 REST stands for Representational State Transfer, and was described in Roy T. Fielding’s dissertation back in 2000[^1].

 > [REST is an] architectural style for distributed hypermedia systems, describing the software engineering principles guiding REST and the interaction constraints chosen to retain those principles, while contrasting them to the constraints of other architectural styles.

-This is a brief description of what REST is, but we should first discuss what hypermedia systems are as they are fundamental to understanding REST.
+This is a brief description of what REST is and also contains a lot of information, so I first feel I need to explain what hypermedia is.

 ### Hypermedia
-Understanding hypermedia requires further definition of that of HyperText
+The term hypermedia is actually a superset of the term Hypertext, so before I give a definition of hypermedia, below is a definition of hypertext.
+The distinction between the two is small.

 > Hypertext is basically the same as regular text - it can be stored, read, searched, or edited - with an important exception: hypertext is text with pointers to other text.
 The browsers let you deal with the pointers in a transparent way -- select the pointer, and you are presented with the text that is pointed to[^2]

 Examples of hypertext are Microsoft Help, and Hyperstudio/Hypercard.

-Now that we understand that hypertext is text that contains pointers to other text (to be brief).
-Hypermedia is a superset of hypertext.
-This means that it has text, and pointers to other text but can also contain images, video, sound, etc. An example of hypermedia is the World Wide Web (WWW).
+Like I said Hypermedia is superset to hypertext, so what are the additions to hypermedia that are not in the underlying term?
+Well, as the name suggests its media.
+Media can be in form of images, video, sound etc. So hypermedia although very important to understand, is quite a simple concept.

-Now that we know what hypermedia is, how is it related to REST?
-As stated in the dissertation[^1] describing REST, hypermedia is a constraint within the REST architecture.
+Now that we know what hypermedia is, we should go over the constraints as stated previously REST is an architectural style for distributed hypermedia systems.

 ## Constraints
 To ensure our architecture is well defined and has boundaries, we want to set some constraints.
-An interesting thing to know is that most cases you want to design from a blank canvas (no pre-existing system), however in respect to REST it started from a pre-existing system (the web).
+What differs REST to other architectural styles is that they usually are created first, however REST started against a pre-existing system.

 There are six constraints within REST as listed below.